 Goose Creek.
-It is flexible in location with the intent that it be about midway between the Old Pearl and the right-of-way of the Goose Creek I. Greenway. Ľ I.
+It is flexible in location with the intent that it be about midway between the Old Pearl and the right-of-way of the Goose Creek Greenway.

-64. Multi-use path: This multi-use path along the east side of the railroad tracks provides access ľ from Goose Creek to the future rail platform.
-L This connection provides a safe, off-road alternal tive for those who do not wish to bike on L Wilderness Place or other roadways to the rail I platform and connects to the Goose Creek multi-I
+64. Multi-use path: This multi-use path along the east side of the railroad tracks provides access from Goose Creek to the future rail platform.

+This connection provides a safe, off-road alternative for those who do not wish to bike on Wilderness Place or other roadways to the rail platform and connects to the Goose Creek multi-modal path.